10 Homework & Study Tips for Students with ADHD

 8. Know when it’s time to quit

-Children with ADD/ADHD can become easily frustrated and overwhelmed.
-Encourage your child to keep going as long as he or she can, but don’t push your child too much.
-If he or she has hit his or her limit, stop for the night.
+Children with ADHD can become easily frustrated and overwhelmed.
+Encourage your child to keep going as long as they can, but don’t push your child too much.
+If they have hit their limit, stop for the night.
 If homework hasn’t been completed for the following school day, send the teacher a note to explain.

 9. Offer praise and positive feedback

-Congratulate your child after he or she finishes his or her homework.
+Congratulate your child after they finish their homework.
 You can also do something special, like a small treat or trip to the park.
-Even if your child was not able to finish his or her work, praise his or her efforts and strive for a new goal the next day.
+Even if your child did not finish the work, praise their efforts and set a new goal for the next day.

 10. Move around

-Sitting for long periods of time can be challenging for students with ADD/ADHD.
+Sitting for long periods of time can be challenging for students with ADHD.
 Letting your child get up to move around can help him or her maintain focus.
-Try making studying into a physical activity, where your child counts out steps when practicing math problems like addition and subtraction.
-Having something he or she can fidget with while doing work can also help.
-Stress balls are a great item your child can take with him or her wherever he or she goes.
+Try making studying a physical activity by having your child count steps while practising addition and subtraction.
+Having something to fidget with while working can also help.
+Stress balls are a great item that your child can take with them wherever they go.

-Children Can Succeed With The Right ADD/ADHD Study Skills
+Children Can Succeed With The Right ADHD Study Skills

-Children with ADD and ADHD feel at times they cannot control their own actions.
+Children with ADHD can, at times, feel that they cannot control their own actions.
 They can become easily distracted, which can lead to poor grades, frustration, and disappointment.
-These ADD/ADHD study tips will help your child conquer these academic challenges, with improved concentration, time management and organizational skills.
-Most importantly, they will also help boost self esteem and confidence.
+These ADHD study tips will help your child conquer these academic challenges, with improved concentration, time management and organizational skills.
+Most importantly, they will also help boost self-esteem and confidence.

 Remember, these changes won’t happen overnight.
 It will take time for your child to adjust to new routines and habits.
-Once you, and your child, understand how to study and do homework with ADD/ADHD, your child will be on the way to more effective learning.
+Once you and your child understand how to study and do homework with ADHD, your child will be on the way to more effective learning.

 Does your child struggle with a learning difficulty?
-Find out more about Oxford Learning’s Learning Disability Tutoring programs.
+Find out more about Oxford Learning’s Learning Difficulties Tutoring programs.